anima-wg/brski-cloud/anima-brski-cloud.md

 Ownership registration will require the owner to register their local domain.
 The mechanism by which pledge owners register their domain with the Cloud Registrar is out-of-scope of this document.

-In case of redirection, the Cloud Registrar replies to the voucher request with a HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.
+In case of redirection, the Cloud Registrar replies to the voucher request with an HTTP 307 Temporary Redirect response code, including the owner's local domain in the HTTP Location header.

 ### Cloud Registrar Issues Voucher

-If the Cloud Registrar issues a voucher, it returns the voucher in a HTTP response with a 200 response code.
+If the Cloud Registrar issues a voucher, it returns the voucher in an HTTP response with a 200 response code.

 The Cloud Registrar MAY issue a 202 response code if it is willing to issue a voucher, but will take some time to prepare the voucher.